Analysis of flow provides details of the flows and the statistics of the channels used in the flows.

 During a trip, if a user receives multiple campaigns before they exit the flow they would still be counted as part of one engaged trip.

-Converted trips are the number of engaged trips that resulted in at least one conversion during the time of the trip.
+The number of engaged trips that resulted in at least one conversion during the time of the trip.

-Total Conversions is the total number of conversions that were received from all the converted trips.
+The total number of conversions that were received from all the converted trips.